 Creating evidence of Wellness and Reablement approaches

-Providing “evidence of progress” towards embedding wellness and reablement is a responsibility of all service providers.
+Providing “evidence of progress” towards embedding wellness and reablement approaches is a responsibility of all service providers.

-The KeepAble team would love to be able to support you in this process by collating your stories (whether they be organisational, staff or clients) and then sharing these so that others can learn from you.
+The KeepAble team would love to support service providers in this process by collecting and sharing your stories; whether they come from your organisation, staff or clients and then sharing these so that others can learn from you and your team.

 This could include:

 - What you’ve introduced in your organisation to support staff to better understand wellness and reablement approaches

 - How you are supporting staff to work with your clients on their goals

 - What outcome measures you are using to measure progress